srjth19/rareMetalPrices-Visualisation/README.md

 This repository provides source code to visualise an animated line plot and static multi bar plot visualisations of the changes in Prices over the years since 2000 which gives an insight on how with respect to demands and market situations, the prices have altered.

+A snapshot of the final plot observed in the animation can be seen in the file 'Variation since 2000.png'.
+The final visualisation generated for the static plot can be observed in the file 'Average Price difference in each decade_final.png'

 ## References
 Visualization created on Python using Matplotlib libraries using real-time data from Quandl.com. https://matplotlib.org/3.1.1/api/animation_api.html